matteosister/GitElephant/README.md

 So you can iterate over DiffObject to get DiffChunks.
 DiffChunks are the last steps of the diff iteration.

-They are a colletction of DiffChunkLine Objects
+They are a collection of DiffChunkLine Objects

 ``` php
 <?php